jw3126/DiskBackedDicts.jl/README.md

 ## Limitations

-* Only `String` keys are supported.
-* Only one julia process can write access a `DiskBackedDict` at a particular path.
+* Only one julia process can access a `DiskBackedDict` at a particular path simultaneously.